Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Launch the system on a mobile browser.
 2. Browse key pages such as home, navigation, and forms.

+**Expected Result:** The layout and functionality should be optimized for mobile screen sizes.

-**Expected Result:** Verify that the layout and functionality are optimized for mobile screen sizes.
+**Actual Result:** The layout and functionality are optimized for mobile screen sizes.

 ---